-On-road bike facilities are a win-win situation, increasing transportation options, calming traffic, expanding economic opportunities, improving health, safety, and the environment, and enhancing the trail network.
+On-road bike facilities are an important part of the transportation network.
+On-street facilities provide transportation options, calm traffic, expand economic opportunities, improve health safety and the environment and enhance the trail network.

 The Northwest Michigan Regional Non-Motorized Plan recommended that governmental and non-governmental entities consider the following in the development of on-road bike facilities: